asciinema/asciinema-player/README.md

 ### Inlining a recording

-If a recording file is small and you'd rather avoid additional HTTP request you can inline the recording by using [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs):
+If a recording file is small and you'd rather avoid additional HTTP request, you can inline the recording by using [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs):